 Basically, anyone can read the chain, anyone can make legitimate changes and anyone can write a new block into the chain (as long as they follow the rules).
 Bitcoin is totally decentralized.
 It is also described as a 'censor-proof' blockchain.

-For these reasons, it’s known by its widest description, an open blockchain.
+For these reasons, it’s known by its widest description, a public blockchain.
 But, this is not the only way to build a blockchain.

 Blockchains can be built that require permission to read the information on the blockchain, that limit the parties who can transact on the blockchain and that set who can serve the network by writing new blocks into the chain.